 Division Directors are responsible for the control of resources, guiding of work and the uniformity of practices among technical groups in each of their divisions, respectively.
-The objective is to ensure that S&E of any application leads to the same result irrespective of which team performed the task.
-One of the resulting measures taken was to upgrade both S&E reports so as to conform to International S&E report formats.
+The objective is to ensure that the same approach and practice is adopted in the search and examination S&E of any all patent applications, leads to the same result irrespective of which team performed the task.